nammahari/wiki.tamilnadu.tech/README.md

 * ⭐ Star this repo to show your support
 * 🧑‍💻 Contribute a new resource
-* 📢 Share tamil.tech within your networks
+* 📢 Share wiki.tamilnadu.tech within your networks

 Let’s build a **sustainable Tamil tech ecosystem** — one contribution at a time.